 Bennett was a precocious, yet senior, Young Communist League activist from his youth.
 He was subject to intense MI5 scrutiny from 1932, possibly for the rest of his life.
 This largely began as a result of his having changed his surname from `Ravden’.
-This is a largely Jewish name, originating in
+This is a largely Jewish name, originating in Latvia or Poland.

 Mick Bennett was a prolific pamphleteer for the Young Communist League.
 He had produced a seven-page pamphlet entitled “The Road to Life” for the YCL in 1938.
+In 1940, he was General Secretary of the YCL to succeed John Gollan, who had gone into Party work.

 Bennett was also responsible for producing the Young Communist League’s record of its 1942 special National Conference, `Youth for victory’ was also published.